DioxusLabs/docsite/docs-src/0.6/src/introduction/roadmap.md

 # Roadmap

+The scope of Dioxus is quite large and there's a chance we never ship a `1.0` of the `dioxus` crate.
+However, don't be spooked.
+The culture of the Rust ecosystem is generally to ship `0.x.y` releases that are suitable for production.

+With the recent 0.6 release, we're quite confident in our core offering and encourage you to experiment with production usage of Dioxus.
+However, be warned that the Dioxus ecosystem is quite smaller than Flutter and React Native.
+You will likely need to call into system APIs yourself since the Rust app ecosystem is quite nascent.
+There is [funded work]() to improve this story in partnership with [major sponsors]().

 This feature set and roadmap can help you decide if what Dioxus can do today works for you.

 If a feature that you need doesn't exist or you want to contribute to projects on the roadmap, feel free to get involved by [joining the discord](https://discord.gg/XgGxMSkvUM).